r509/r509/README.md

 * decipherOnly

 ####extended\_key\_usage
 An array of strings that conform to the OpenSSL naming scheme for available EKU OIDs.
 The following list of allowed shortnames is taken from the OpenSSL docs.
+Depending on your OpenSSL version there may be more than this list.

 * serverAuth
 * clientAuth
 * codeSigning
 * emailProtection
+* OCSPSigning
 * timeStamping
 * msCodeInd
 * msCodeCom